 Students may claim reimbursement at any time during the study period (a study period is defined as the first day of classes to the final class or exam, whichever is later) or apply before their classes begin.

 Step 1: Apply for admission to NIC

-Step 2: Contact an NIC financial aid advisor and self-identify as a former youth in care
+Step 2: Contact an NIC financial aid advisor to discuss this funding options.

 Step 3: Complete the Provincial Tuition Waiver Program Application and return it to the financial aid advisor directly or send it to email@example.com

 Step 4: Once your eligibility has been confirmed, a financial aid advisor will be in touch to discuss next steps

 Additional financial supports for former youth in care

 The Youth Educational Assistance Fund (YEAF) program supports post-secondary education and training for former youth in care through bursaries of $5,500 per educational year, up to a maximum of four years, to help with tuition, books and fees.

 The Youth Futures Education Fund has been established to provide a grant to recipients of the Former Youth in Care Provincial Tuition Waiver, to assist with supplemental educational funding for expenses such as books, housing, utilities, or emergency situations.

 Contact an NIC financial aid advisor at one of our campuses for more information or assistance.